plasma4/magix-fix/DOCS.md

 ```
 Resources, achievements, and policies can be made invisible by setting `visible` to false.
 By default, policies have `'on'`/`'off'` modes.
 Remember, more detailed information on all possible properties is in `getGameJSON()`, shown at the end of this document!

-Do note that Magix uses `traitTick` to randomly generate traits, while `data.js` does so in `G.funcs['new day']`.
+Do note that Magix uses `traitTick` to randomly generate traits, while `data.js` does so directly in `G.funcs['new day']`.

 ## Basic mod structure
-Automatic construction of mod structure can be done with [this tool](https://plasma4.github.io/magix-fix/magix-wiki.html) although it's still rather clunky and not very extendable.
-(Click on "Show mod creator") It might give you an idea of the basics though!
+Automatic construction of some mod structure can be done with [this tool](https://plasma4.github.io/magix-fix/magix-wiki.html) although it's still rather clunky and not very extendable.
+(Click on "Show mod creator" to start.)
+It might give you an idea of the basics though!
+Additionally, Orteil has his own example mod code [here](https://orteil.dashnet.org/legacy/mod.js).

 Anyway, here is the minimal NEL mod:
 ```js